 Andrew Potter flies EZ8474 from England to Switzerland.

-The route: From London Gatwick to Geneva in Switzerland.
+From London Gatwick to Geneva in Switzerland.

 The plane: Airbus A320, the Toyota Corolla of commercial air travel.

 Class: If I had any, I would be flying Swissair.
 On easyJet there's just one, economy.

 Price: A client paid for this - a quick internet check reveals it cost $274, return.

 On time?
 You could have set your watch to it - we were precisely one hour late taking off.
 EasyJet blames a delay in getting a wheelchair passenger off the previous flight.
 We make up time and arrive half an hour late.

 My Seat: 14A - easyJet has only recently introduced allocated seating which is a real treat.
 But it's a tight fit.
 Sliding my iPad into the seat pocket halves my legroom.